Information and majorization theory for fermionic phase-space distributions

-With our analysis we have paved the ground for applying the uncertainty principle to quantum information problems for fermionic systems, \textit{e.g.}, in the context of entanglement theory or quantum cryptography.
-Although the fermionic phase-space distributions are themselves Grassmann-valued, all measures of disorder such as the entropy are real-valued and, even more importantly, measurable as they can be computed from the occupation numbers of the system.
-On the theoretical side, it is of particular interest to extend our fermionic uncertainty relations to arbitrary many modes \cite{Haas2023}, where the set of physical states also contains non-Gaussian states, presumably leading to a hierarchy of uncertainty relations more comparable to the bosonic case.
+Although the fermionic phase-space distributions are themselves Grassmann-valued, all measures of disorder, such as the entropy, are real-valued and, even more importantly, measurable as they can be computed from the occupation numbers of the system.
+On the theoretical side, it is of particular interest to extend our fermionic uncertainty relations to arbitrary many modes~\cite{Haas2024}, where the set of physical states also contains non-Gaussian states.
+The proposed methods herein are directly applicable to the two-mode case, where the Wigner majorization relations single out pure Gaussian states as the states of least disorder in phase space.
+Further, all entropic uncertainty relations acquire an additional factor of two, thereby suggesting an extensive scaling of entropic bounds (just as in the bosonic case)~\cite{TwoFermions}.

-\textit{Acknowledgements} --- We thank Zacharie Van Herstraeten for useful discussions on the subject.
-We acknowledge support from the European Union under project ShoQC within ERA-NET Cofund in Quantum Technologies (QuantERA) program, as well as from the F.R.S.-FNRS under project CHEQS under the Excellence of Science (EOS) program.
+\textit{Acknowledgements}---We thank Zacharie Van Herstraeten for valuable discussions on the subject.
+We acknowledge support from the European Union under project ShoQC within the ERA-NET Cofund in Quantum Technologies (QuantERA) program, as well as from the F.R.S.-FNRS under project CHEQS within the Excellence of Science (EOS) program.